 Gluten Free Chocolate Cookies Get a Clean Makeover

-- Extra virgin coconut oil (such as Barlean’s brand) for greasing the baking sheet
+- extra virgin organic coconut oil (such as Barlean’s for greasing the baking sheet)

 - 2 tablespoons raw honey

 - 1/4 teaspoon unrefined sea salt

 - 3 tablespoons date sugar or coconut palm sugar

 - 1/4 cup unsweetened raw cacao powder (like this one from Navitas Naturals)

 - Preheat oven to 300 degrees.
 Lightly grease a baking sheet with the extra virgin coconut oil.